-

 The fourth generation of cell phone technology was a new set of standards for how cellular providers built their networks.
 This introduced new kinds of broadcasting equipment and new methods of connecting that made possible many of the features that we’re accustomed to using on our phones—like HD video, livestreaming, and interactive apps.

-Perhaps the most noticeable change is that 4G technology dramatically increased the download speed on cellular networks.
+Perhaps the most noticeable change is that 4G technology has dramatically increased the download speed on cellular networks.
 If your phone has ever defaulted to a 3G network while you were trying to use the internet, you probably know what a big difference this makes.
-Current 4G technologies are fast enough that they can actually surpass some wired technologies like DSL in some situations, which is why many ISPs have begun using their 4G networks not just for phones but for home internet as well.
+Current 4G technologies are fast enough to surpass some wired technologies like DSL in some situations, but are much slower than cable, fiber, or 5G home internet.

 Long-term evolution (LTE)